1. Home

 To be clear, that does feel high for most people, so we recommend setting your thermostat as high as your personal comfort allows.
 Start by raising your normal setting by 1º each day to give your body time to adjust.
 If you can raise your thermostat at least 7 degrees higher than its normal setting, you could reduce your electric bill by up to 10% each year.

-When you’re not at home, you can set the temperature even higher, or turn off the AC altogether to save even more energy.
+When you’re not at home, you can set the temperature higher or turn off the AC altogether to save more energy.

 If you invest in a smart thermostat, it’s easier to adjust those settings, and you could save even more money with the additional benefits they provide.

 A ceiling fan can make your home feel up to 4º degrees cooler than what the thermostat actually says.
-That way, you can raise your thermostat setting to those recommendations above, and still maintain the same level of comfort.
+That way, you can raise your thermostat setting to those recommendations above, and still be comfortable.
 Who doesn’t like a light breeze on the hot summer days, especially when you can save on your energy costs without breaking a sweat?

 If you have an older heating, ventilation, and air conditioning system, you should get it checked out regularly by an experienced heating and cooling company to ensure the system is operating at peak efficiency.